evenfouryou/event4u-mobile-app/replit.md

 ### Authentication & Authorization

 Authentication supports both Replit OAuth and classic email/password registration with BCrypt hashing and email verification.
 Session management is handled by `express-session` with a PostgreSQL store.
-Authorization is based on a Role-Based Access Control (RBAC) model with five roles: `super_admin`, `company_admin`, `organizer`, `warehouse`, and `bartender`.
+Authorization is based on a Role-Based Access Control (RBAC) model with five roles: `super_admin`, `gestore` (company admin), `organizer`, `warehouse`, and `bartender`.
 Security considerations include HTTP-only secure cookies, encrypted session data, role checks in API middleware, and company-scoped data access for multi-tenant isolation.
-Impersonation features for `super_admin` and `company_admin` roles are also implemented.
+Impersonation features for `super_admin` and `gestore` roles are also implemented.
+Warehouse users have read-only access to suppliers and events but cannot create, modify, or delete them.

 ### Data Model & Business Logic